leomurca/leomurca.xyz/content/posts/how-to-push-to-multiple-git-remotes-with-one-command.md

 ### Adding a second remote

 You can notice that the default remote name assigned to the primary repo was `origin`, but you can also change it in the future.
-Right, now let's add the add the second remote ([gl-remote](https://gitlab.com/leomurca/gl-remote.git)) to the cloned folder and then list all the remotes afterwards;
+Right, now let's just add the second remote ([gl-remote](https://gitlab.com/leomurca/gl-remote.git)) to the cloned folder and then list all the remotes afterwards;

 ```shell
 $ git remote add gitlab git@gitlab.com:leomurca/gl-remote.git